OCHA-DAP/hdx-python-country/README.md

 file if there is any problem with retrieving data from the url.
 (Also it is possible to force the use of the internal static files.)

-There is a fuzzy matching look up that can handle abbreviations in country names like Dem. for Democratic and Rep. for Republic.
+It can exact match English, French, Spanish, Russian, Chinese and Arabic.
+There is a fuzzy matching for English look up that can handle abbreviations in country names like Dem. for Democratic and Rep. for Republic.

 Mapping administration level one names from a source to a base set is also handled including phonetic fuzzy name matching if you are running Python 3.